sky100 HONG KONG OBSERVATION DECK

 GREEN MINIBUS – Kowloon MTR Station Bus Terminus is served by green minibus routes 26 (from To Kwa Wan Chi Kiang Street), 74 (from Mongkok Luen Wan Street) and 77M (from Tsim Sha Tsui East).

-COACH – China Coach Terminus, located on the first floor of Elements mall, is served by coaches from Shenzhen International Airport.
+COACH – China Coach Terminus, located on the first floor of Elements mall in ICC, is served by coaches from Shenzhen International Airport.

 101st FLOOR FINE DINING;

 The 101st floor of ICC, accessible by visitors to sky100, is a gourmet dining floor.
-Fine dining restaurants currently operating are;
+Fine dining restaurants currently operating include;

 INAKAYA Japanese restaurant;